 What happens during rotations?

-Both student and PI are required to submit evaluations at the end of the rotation.
-Forms will be sent by the registrar.
-It is expected that the forms will be returned within a two week period.
+Both students and PIs are required to submit evaluations sent by the registrar at the end of the rotation.
+It is expected that the given forms will be returned within a two-week period.
+The student’s version will be added to the rotation notebook for future students to consult.